borntofrappe/game-development/02 Flappy Bird/README.md

   ```

 - in the `render()` function, show one single badge right below the score, and before a number actually counting the number of badges awarded.
 This of course in case the score warrants a medal.

+### TODO

+- pause feature.

+This is rather challenging feature, and might require a bit more work.
+Something for a later update.